runar-labs/runar-swift/swift-ffi/task10.md

 1. In `NodeKeyManager` (actor):
    - Call FFI to create the child handle synchronously (still within `NodeKeyManager` isolation).
    - Immediately call `HandleRegistry.insert(kind:.transport, pointer: p)` to obtain a `HandleToken`.
-   - Construct target actor with a token-only initializer, e.g. `TransportHandle(token: token)`.
+   - Construct target actor with a token-only initializer, e.g. `QuicTransport(token: token)`.
    - Return the actor reference.

-2. In `TransportHandle` (actor) initializer:
+2. In `QuicTransport` (actor) initializer:
    - Synchronously call `HandleRegistry.claim(kind:.transport, token: token)` to obtain the pointer.
    - Set `self.handle` to the claimed pointer.
 From this point, the actor owns the handle.
    - If `claim` fails, throw a precise error.
 Do not continue.